its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 #### Setup

-First, [build](../readme.md#building) the `insight-brain` project and [deploy](../insight-brain-service/README.md#deploying-iq-server-locally) the server.
-You should deploy to port 8072.
-(For front-end development, we use webpack-dev-server.
-We have it configured to run on port 8070, and it will proxy to the server at 8072.)
+First, [build](../readme.md#building) the `insight-brain` project, and then [deploy](../insight-brain-service/README.md#deploying-iq-server-locally) it to port 8072 using the following command (executed from the `insight-brain-service` directory):

+`mvn exec:java -Dexec.mainClass=com.sonatype.insight.brain.service.InsightBrainService -Dexec.args='server src/test/resources/config-dev.yml' -Ddw.server.applicationConnectors[0].port=8072`

+You will probably notice that this is the same command that's used to normally [deploy](../insight-brain-service/README.md#deploying-iq-server-locally) the server locally but with a flag that tells it to run on port 8072.

 #### Building and monitoring the front-end